How to support a loved one through depression

 This guideline will help you and guide you to support a depressive closed one while maintaining your mental health at the best level.

-Depression affects millions of people, from young to old, all walks of life.
+Depression affects millions of people, from young to old, from all walks of life.
 It is, however, a treatable condition.
 Depression can get in the way of everyday life, hurting not only those who are suffering from it.
 But also the people surrounding the depressed person.

 If someone you love or deeply care about is depressed, there may be a number of feelings at play, like, helplessness, fear, frustration, anger, guilt and sadness.
 You should know that all these feelings are normal.
 But if they persist for a long time they can affect life much more than anticipated.